Many developers spend a fair amount of the day waiting:

 Comments

-Vlad almost 11 years ago
+Vlad over 11 years ago

 Vlad